jooby-project/jooby/md/doc/assets/README.md

 # assets

-The asset module is library to concatenate, minify or compress JavaScript and CSS assets.
+The asset module is library to validate, concatenate, minify or compress JavaScript and CSS assets.
 It also adds the ability to write these assets in other languages and process/compile them to another language.
 Finally, it help you to write high quality code by validate JavaScript and CSS too.

-A variety of processors are available (jshint, csslint, jscs, uglify, closure-compiler, etc..), but also you might want to write your owns.
+A variety of processors are available: ([jshint](https://github.com/jooby-project/jooby/tree/master/jooby-assets-jshint), [clean-css](https://github.com/jooby-project/jooby/tree/master/jooby-assets-clean-css), [jshint](https://github.com/jooby-project/jooby/tree/master/jooby-assets-jshint), [uglify](https://github.com/jooby-project/jooby/tree/master/jooby-assets-uglify), [closure-compiler](https://github.com/jooby-project/jooby/tree/master/jooby-assets-closure-compiler), etc..), but also you might want to write your owns.

 ## dependency